vivrelalife/toronto_bike_share/README.md

 # Steps to run the application:

-Clone the repo.
+Clone the repo/
-npm install
+npm install/
 npm start

 # Getting Started with Create React App